learn-co-curriculum/html-css-getting-started-with-git/README.md

 ## Objectives

-1. Understand What Git is, and the benefits of using version control.
+1. Explain what Git is  and the benefits of using version control
-2. Folder setup with README.md file.
+2. Set up folder with README.md file
-3. Initializing a new repository.
+3. Initialize a new repository
-4. Checking for changes (status).
+4. Check for changes in the status of files and folders
-5. Staging and commiting.
+5. Stage and commit changes
-6. Log commits.
+6. Log commits
-7. Reset to a particular commit.
+7. Reset to a particular commit

 ## Git, A Wonderful Version Control System

 Watch the videos below if you are unfamiliar with Git.
 We will be using Git to access course materials and to share and collaborate on project code throughout this course.
 After watching the video you may use the text below to review all of the topics discussed in the video.

+**Note** that the video uses your computer's terminal, but in this course, you'll be using the Learn IDE and all Git commands will work the same way on it as it does on your terminal.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wixQ3lA28anBxxdnq5fKTqWg" frameborder="0" allowfullscreen></iframe>